 Do I need anything special to get my order of protection enforced in another state?

 In some states, you will need a certified copy of your order of protection.
-A certified copy says that it is a "true and correct" copy; it is signed and initialed by the clerk of court that gave you the order, and usually has some kind of court stamp on it.
-In New York, a certified order has a stamp and a raised seal on it.
+A certified copy says that it is a “true and correct” copy; it is signed and initialed by the clerk of court that gave you the order, and usually has some kind of court stamp on it.
+In Wyoming, a certified order has a stamp, a raised seal, the date, and the signature of a court official on it.

 Note: It is a good idea to keep a copy of the order with you at all times.
 You will also want to bring several copies of the order with you when you move.
 Leave copies of the order at your work place, at your home, at the children’s school or daycare, in your car, with a sympathetic neighbor, and so on.
 Give a copy to the security guard or person at the front desk where you live and/or work.
 Give a copy of the order to anyone who is named in and protected by the order.